w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** A caveat of this approach is that users receive the instructions after the form element.
-This is often non-ideal, especially when the form controls are large, or when they are displayed on mobile devices and using screen magnification.
-In such cases these instructions may not always be easy to find.
+This is usually  not ideal, especially when the form controls are large, or when they are displayed on mobile devices and using screen magnification.
+In such cases these instructions may not be easy to find.

 {::nomarkdown}
 <%= notes_end %>